Small area estimation of growing stock timber volume, basal area, mean stem diameter, and stem density for mountain forests in Austria: Results

 Given acceptable bias, accuracy, and coverage rates, a preferable model is one that provides narrower credible intervals, indicating greater predictive precision.
 The 95\% CI width scores suggest that the all-predictors models yield substantially more precise predictions than the intercept-only models.

 \begingroup \endgroup

 While not our primary inferential objective, it may be instructive to consider the spatially blocked cross-validation metrics computed for unit-level predictions, which are presented in Table~\ref{tab:kfold_unit_metrics}.
-These scores are useful for evaluating models intended for point prediction within stands.
+These scores are useful for evaluating models intended for point prediction within stands and to assess the appropriateness of the posited models for these unit-support data.
 The unit-level metric scores exhibit patterns consistent with those observed in the aggregated block-level results shown in Table~\ref{tab:kfold_metrics}.
 In particular, bias is generally low across models; the inclusion of predictor variables improves both accuracy and precision; and the addition of spatial random effects---whether univariate or multivariate---yields only marginal, if any, performance gains.
 At the unit level, where predictions directly align with the model structure, we would expect approximately 95\% nominal coverage from the 95\% credible intervals, which is indeed observed across all models.

+These unit-level cross-validation metrics also provide insight into the appropriateness of the posited models.
+In particular, when defining the spatial processes, we assumed stationary GPs.
+If such assumptions about the error structure were grossly inappropriate, we would expect to see systematic deviations from nominal predictive coverage.
+However, the observed coverage rates remain consistently close to 95\% across all models, suggesting the spatial variance components are well estimated and the stationarity assumption is not leading to biased or overconfident uncertainty estimates.
+While this does not preclude the possibility of localized departures from stationarity, these results suggest the stationary GP assumption is sufficiently flexible and performs well for the purposes of unit-level prediction and uncertainty quantification in this context.

+Formal tests for non-stationarity do exist \citep[see, e.g.,][]{Fuentes2005}, but they typically require large spatial domains and dense sampling to reliably detect departures from stationarity---conditions that are not met in the present setting.
+Even if moderate departures from stationarity were present, it is unclear whether introducing a more complex error structure would yield meaningful gains in predictive performance.

 A key objective of this study was to assess the ability of candidate models to preserve the observed correlations among outcomes, which are assumed to be biologically meaningful.
 These empirical correlations, derived from the plot data, are shown in Table~\ref{tab:sampleplot_cor}.
 Table~\ref{tab:cor_all} presents the corresponding correlations estimated during cross-validation using the all-predictors models.
 For brevity, results from the intercept-only models are reported separately in Table~\ref{tab:cor_int}.